Cerebellum-Network/docs.cere.network/ddc/integration/web-sdk.md

 #### Reward Click

 In order to track rewards clicked by the user, your template must use an action-click class and set the data-event-type parameter to `REWARD_CLICKED`.
 Any clicks inside of this div will be registered in Cere's DDC automatically as reward clicks.
-You can pass data about the reward inside of data-event-value parameter.
+You can pass data about the reward inside the data-event-value parameter.

 ```html
  <div class="action-click"